Da Lat Scams to Avoid in 2026 (Vietnam)

 What Travellers Should Know About Scams in Da Lat

-Da Lat has 10 documented tourist-targeted scams in our database, concentrated around street scams (4 reports).
-The most consistently reported individual pattern is Motorbike Rental Damage Claim — Motorbike rental shops around Xuan Huong Lake and on Phan Dinh Phung Street rent bikes to tourists, then claim undocumented scratches or mechanical damage were caused by the renter upon return.
-Travellers familiar with Kuala Lumpur or Ho Chi Minh City will recognise the broad shape of the risk environment in Southeast Asia, though the specific local variations in Da Lat are what catch first-time visitors out.
+Da Lat carries 14 documented tourist scams in our database — none classified high severity, but the volume of medium-severity reports (7 of 14) reflects an active tourist-fraud environment that travellers should know in advance.
+Street-level scams accounts for the largest share (4 reports), led by Motorbike Rental Damage Claim: Motorbike rental shops around Xuan Huong Lake and on Phan Dinh Phung Street rent bikes to tourists, then claim undocumented scratches or mechanical damage were caused by the renter upon return.
+Travellers familiar with Ho Chi Minh City or Palawan will recognise the broad shape of the risk environment in Southeast Asia, though the specific local variations in Da Lat are what catch first-time visitors out.

-Specific documented risk areas include Motorbike rental shops concentrated along Phan Dinh Phung Street and around Xuan Huong Lake in central Da Lat; also on Nguyen Chi Thanh Street near the Da Lat Central Market; Easy Rider guide meeting points around Xuan Huong Lake and outside backpacker hostels on Truong Cong Dinh Street in central Da Lat; agencies also operate near Da Lat Railway Station; Da Lat Bus Station (Ben Xe Da Lat) on Mac Dinh Chi Street in the southern part of the city; taxi rank outside the arrival hall and along the access road leading to the main station entrance.
-A separate but related pattern is Easy Rider Guide Route Bait-and-Switch: Da Lat is famous for its Easy Rider motorbike guides who offer multi-day touring packages through the Central Highlands.
+Specific documented risk areas include Motorbike rental shops concentrated along Phan Dinh Phung Street and around Xuan Huong Lake in central Da Lat; also on Nguyen Chi Thanh Street near the Da Lat Central Market; Da Lat Central Market (Cho Da Lat) food stalls, Phan Dinh Phung Street restaurant row, and the tourist strip on Nguyen Thi Minh Khai Street; Easy Rider guide meeting points around Xuan Huong Lake and outside backpacker hostels on Truong Cong Dinh Street in central Da Lat; agencies also operate near Da Lat Railway Station.
+A separate but related pattern is Restaurant Dual Menu Overpricing: Some restaurants near Da Lat Market and along Phan Dinh Phung Street keep two versions of their menu: one in Vietnamese with local prices and a separate tourist menu with inflated prices for the same dishes.
 The single most effective protection across these patterns: Photograph and video every surface of the bike, including the undercarriage, before riding away and have the shop employee sign a written condition sheet.
 Never leave your original passport as a deposit and offer a photocopy or a hotel key card instead.
 Rent from shops with a verifiable physical address and Google Maps listing with recent reviews.

 Motorbike Rental Damage Claim